charlesweir/BrickPython/docs/introduction.rst

 to position itself accurately to a couple of degrees.
 There's also a 'constant speed' coroutine :meth:`.Motor.setSpeed()`.

 The :class:`.Sensor` class simply keeps a record, :attr:`.Sensor.recentValues`, of the last few readings; its method :meth:`.Sensor.value()` answers the most recent one.
-The type of each sensor is set up via the initialization parameter to :class:`.BrickPiWrapper` (or :class:`.TkApplication`).
+The type of each sensor is set up via the initialization parameter to :class:`.BrickPiWrapper` (via :class:`.TkApplication` or :class:`.CommandLineApplication`).

 Example Applications
 ====================